 Community Resilience Fund

-The council has launched a new £720,000 Community Resilience Fund that will support community, voluntary and cultural organisations through the cost of living crisis.
+The council launched a new £720,000 Community Resilience Fund in April to support community, voluntary and cultural organisations through the cost of living crisis.

 Types of funding available